tamameld/tamameld/README.md

-- 👋 Hi, I’m @tamameld,
+- 👋 Hi, saya @tamameld.
-- 👀 I’m interested in Computer,
-- 🌱 I’m currently learning PHP and HTML.

 <!---
 tamameld/tamameld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.